 - Intelligence – that is, smart analytics, in which the interplay of available data, artificial intelligence and machine learning gives rise to application solutions

-- Ecosystem – that is, the interlinkage of above-described aspects of the IoT in use-oriented business models
+- Ecosystem – that is, the interlinkage of above-described aspects of the Internet of Things in use-oriented business models

 In order to understand the advantages associated with the Internet of Things, it is best to look at examples from different applications and industries.
-Generally, it makes sense to differentiate between the two different application perspectives of industrial IOT (e.g. production, logistics, retail, etc.) and consumer IoT (e.g., smart home, NFC payment).
+Generally, it makes sense to differentiate between the two different application perspectives of industrial Internet of Things (e.g. production, logistics, retail, etc.) and consumer Internet of Things (e.g., smart home, NFC payment).
 This notwithstanding, however, there are also overlapping application perspectives and examples of these (e.g. wearables, connected cars, etc.).
 Figure 4 shows a selection with different examples.

 As already shown in Figure 1, the expectations associated with the Internet of Things are great.
 Despite the supposed potential of a comprehensive, in-depth networking, however, we should not dismiss the associated challenges and risks, particularly the fields of security and data protection.
 While these concerns have been relevant since the inception of the Internet, they have taken on a new dimension in view of ever further-reaching networks.